You Can Honor a Beloved Pet Who Has Passed at This Beautiful Pet Ofrenda · Kinship

 Courtesy of the LA Zoo

-The spirits are beckoned toward us through colorful ofrendas, which serve as connections between this world and the “other world.”.
+The spirits are beckoned toward us through colorful ofrendas, which serve as connections between this world and the “other world.”
 The styles differ across Mexico, and many families will make their own at home something for pet parents to consider if there are no community ofrendas nearby.
 The altars usually include items representing each of the elements (water, wind, earth, and fire) and are constructed with at least three tiers signifying stages of existence (heaven, earth, and the other world).

 In reality, the LA Zoo’s Beloved Pets Ofrenda feels more like a touching art installation abundant in everything from pet treats and fresh flowers to horse reins and pet collars to photos and elaborately decorated frames.
 It is a testament that grief in any form never truly leaves you; you just find ways to process it.
 What makes yearly ofrendas like this one so special is that they give you a chance to remember the joy of pet parenthood.
 Barriero adds: “People tear up so much that we have tissues available.”